 Step 10.
 The Easy Mold Silicone Putty will start to set and be firm to the touch after 20 minutes.
 Remove the bezel from the putty.

 Step 11.
 You are ready to start making impressions!
-Mix up a batch of Crystal Clay, fill a bezel and have fun creating!
+Mix up a batch of Epoxy Clay, fill a bezel and have fun creating!